Thinking beyond borders

 The benefit of the specific tax provisions for impatriate workers is granted for the duration of his impatriation It applies until the end of the 5th tax year following the impatriate’s starting date in Luxembourg.

-At the beginning of each year (i.e. by 31 January at the latest), the employer is required to provide the Tax Authorities with a nominative list of employees benefiting of the regime.
+At the beginning of each year (i.e. by 31 January at the latest), the employer is required to provide the Tax Authorities with a nominative list of employees benefiting from the regime.
 The employer will maintain sufficient evidence to support the eligibility in case of an audit.
-In case of doubt, an application can be filed with the tax authorities to obtain certainty about the eligibility.
+In case of doubt, an application can be filed with the tax authorities to obtain certainty about the eligibility

 Moreover, the circular stipulates that in case the foreign employer has no wage tax withholding obligations in Luxembourg, and did not elect to levy wage tax in Luxembourg on a voluntary basis, then the concerned impatriate workers will have to file an individual income tax return in order to benefit from this regime.

-Carried interest received by individuals, employees of managers of alternative investment funds qualifies as other income.
+Carried interest received by individuals, employees or managers of alternative investment funds qualifies as other income.

 Net taxable income is taxed at graduated rates ranging from 0 percent to 45.784 percent, with a top rate of 45.784 percent for the part of the taxable income exceeding EUR 200,004 (EUR 400,008 for spouses/partners filing jointly), including a 7 to 9 percent unemployment contribution.